 Comments, worklogs, history sharing customer-facing document archiving

-The default template set includes specialized versions of the issue-navigator.xlsx template to export the comments, worklogs, Tempo worklogs, change history (commonly known as issue metadata) along with the field values.
+The default template set includes specialized versions of the issue-navigator.xlsx template to export the comments, worklogs, Tempo Timesheets worklogs, change history and issue links (commonly known as issue metadata) along with the field values.
 These specialized templates support both the selected fields and all fields scenarios, and append the metadata in the right.

-The metadata values are exported to separate "atomic" columns (comment author, date and text separately) and to multiple rows (when an issue has multiple comments) for a structured data layout.
+For a well-structured spreadsheet, the metadata values are exported to separate columns (comment author, date and text to separate columns, or issue links grouped by link type and direction to separate columns) and to multiple rows (when an issue has multiple comments e.g.).

 Calculated fields scripted fields calculated fields

 In addition to field values, you can easily export calculated values that are not present as issue fields, but are calculated dynamically during at the time the Excel export is being created.
 Better Excel Exporter ships with several built-in calculated fields that you can use without customizing any template or writing any script.
 Or, you can dive in and define your custom calculated fields with low efforts.

 See the Calculated fields page for the tutorial video and the configuration guide.